yaojuin/one2onetool/README.md

 # one2onetool

 ## Jenkins Setup

-The CICD pipeline is ran on Jenkins master in Docker Desktop for simplicity.
+The CICD pipeline is ran on Jenkins master in Windows Docker Desktop for simplicity.
 Ideally, build agents should be used in a production grade Jenkins instance.
 This particular pipeline will deploy to AWS ECS.

 - Build custom jenkins image using the Dockerfile provided ` docker build -f ./Dockerfile_jenkins -t <tagName> . `